 Learn a bit of history at the Alsatian Museum.*

-Dedicated to showing typical Alsatian life in the 18th and 19th centuries, the Alsatian Museum originally opened in 1902 as a display of region’s unique cultural identity–at the time, Alsace was part of Germany.
+Dedicated to showing typical Alsatian life in the 18th and 19th centuries, the Alsatian Museum originally opened in 1902 as a display of the region’s unique cultural identity–at the time, Alsace was part of Germany.

 Hop on a boat ride to admire Strasbourg from the water.